Riddim-GLiTCH/AnyEventRPC/README.md

 - Go to the [Discord Developer Portal](https://discord.com/developers/applications).
 - Click on "New Application" and give it a name.
 - Click on "Create" to create the application.
+- Make sure the application is named "the waiting game".
 - Under "Rich Presence", click on "Art Assets" and upload the `totk.png` and `clock.png` files from the `assets` folder.
 - Note down the "Client ID" at the top of the page.
 5. Replace the `clientId` variable in `index.js` with the client ID you just noted down.